Skip to content

 What You’ll Be Doing

-Based within our Income Generation and Marketing team, you’ll be at the centre of supporter and donation processing — from opening post and banking income to maintaining accurate supporter records and responding to enquiries.
 This is a detail‑driven role with a strong customer service focus, perfect for someone who enjoys combining finance, data, and people‑focused work.

 You’ll work closely with fundraising colleagues, ensuring donations are processed accurately and supporters are thanked promptly, professionally, and in line with our values.